7 MS fraternity members arrested on cyberstalking charges

 “The university is aware of the charges and is cooperating with investigators and reviewing internally, but we cannot comment on an active criminal investigation.
 As is evidenced by the suspension of all operations of the Gamma Iota chapter of Pi Kappa Alpha of the University of Mississippi effective until May 1, 2025, hazing and related behavior, including cyberstalking, that put student health and safety at risk are contrary to the University of Mississippi Creed and will not be tolerated.”

-The members were released after posting bond on Friday.
-They are scheduled to appear in court in February 2022, according to the Lafayette County Detention Center.
+The members were released Friday after they each posted a $5,000 bond.
+According to the Lafayette County Detention Center, they are scheduled to appear in court in February 2022.